ducpham131/Inventory-Balancing/README.md

 - DNA: Da Nang city
 - HCM: Ho Chi Minh city
 #### product_id conventions
-The "product_id" consists of 9 characters and contains encrypted information about the product.
-This information can be deciphered to extract additional details about the product, such as the "Product group," "Product line," "Product number," and "Size.”
+The `product_id consists of 9 characters and contains encrypted information about the product.
+This information can be deciphered to extract additional details about the product, such as the `Product group, `Product line, `Product number and `Size.

 <img src="https://github.com/ducpham131/Inventory-Balancing/assets/169105426/0f1d4018-7508-498f-865f-f4aa26553e6c" alt="..." width="500" />